tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-11-15-ppw-piwo-przyjacielem-wrestlingu-2.md

 On Friday and Saturday, November 15 and 16, [PpW](@/o/ppw.md) was once again invited to Poznańskie Targi Piwne (_Poznań Beer Expo_).
 The wrestlers staged two performances on Friday, and a single, longer one on Saturday.

+Like the previous two shows at the Beer Expo, this one was mostly non-canon and did not continue prior storylines.
+The only exception was Isnorr's title defense against Prince Striker.

 {% card() %}
 - d: 'Friday, 17:00'